-The second fundamental theorem says that each Pareto optimum can be achieved via a competitive equilibrium, if lump-sum taxes and transfers are available to shift individual endowments.
+With our measure of social welfare specified, we can make use of the second fundamental theorem, which says that each Pareto optimum can be achieved via a competitive equilibrium, if lump-sum taxes and transfers are available to shift individual endowments.
 For example, if initial endowments yield point A and our social welfare function prefers point B, we can impose a lump-sum tax on individual 2 and give it to individual 1 to induce this shift in the resulting equilibrium.

-Based on the fundamental theorems, we have established a role for government, but it is a very limited one: imposing lump-sum taxes and transfers to choose the socially optimal point among Pareto optima.
+Based on the fundamental theorems and our measure of social welfare, we have established a role for government, but it is a very limited one: imposing lump-sum taxes and transfers to choose the socially optimal point among Pareto optima.
 This is quite removed from the government activity we observe.
 What's missing?